 VOTER REGISTRATION QUALIFICATIONS

-Age: At least 18 years old prior to the next election to vote
+Age: be at least 17 years old, but must be 18 years old by the next election to vote;

 Citizenship: Must be a United States citizen

 Residency: Must reside in Louisiana and parish in which you seek to register.

 Mental Competency: Not be under a judgment of full interdiction for mental incompetence or partial interdiction with suspension of voting rights;